Find Answers to All Your Plastic Thermoforming Questions

 As an industrial thermoformer specializing in design, tooling and production of plastic components, we work with you to bring your vision to life.
-Our team has the expertise to create innovative solutions in a wide range of industries and can aid in materials selection as well as part design.
+Our team has the expertise to create innovative solutions in a wide range of industries, including OEM components and can aid in materials selection as well as part design.
 Use these FAQs to learn what thermoforming is, how it works, what materials are best and more.

 Q. What is thermoforming?

 A. Thermoforming is the process of heating and molding plastic sheet using air pressure and vacuum.
 In order to achieve the final product, thermoforming uses several different types of molds and processes.
+Our in-house thermoform tooling capabilities ensures the outcomes are to spec, and our secondary and trimming operations finalize your products so they are ready to ship.
 Learn more about our 3-stage plastic thermoforming process.

 Q.How does thermoforming work?